-- If you teach a UF Online course, proctoring costs are covered by the program.
+- If you teach a UF Online program course, proctoring costs are covered by the program.

-- If you teach a Self-Supporting/Self-Funded online class that needs to utilize online proctoring, the cost is covered by the program.
+- If you teach a Self-Supporting/Self-Funded program class that needs to utilize online proctoring, the cost is covered by the program.

 In order to use Honorlock, you must activate it in your Canvas course shell by the Friday of the first week of classes.
 To activate Honorlock:

 - Click on “Settings” in the left-hand menu and then the “Navigation” tab.
 You should see a list of your enabled tools and tabs.

 - Scroll down.
 You should see a list of tools that can be enabled.
 Find Honorlock on the list.

 - Click the hamburger menu to the left, click “enable” and then click “save.”
 Honorlock should now appear in the left-hand menu.

 To enable Honorlock for an exam:

 - When the Honorlock window opens, click the blue “enable” button next to your chosen exam.

 - Adjust your proctoring options as needed and click, add any additional instructions for students or proctor guides lines and click “enable.”